will0101/Dev/README.md

 ### Current Status

-- Currently trying to contribute to Open Source ✅
+- Currently building cool things✅
-- Figuring out if I prefer front-end or back end 🥶
+- Figuring out if I prefer front-end or back-end development 🥶
 - Working on being better than I was yesteday 😎

 ### Tool Department: